When it comes to hot springs near San Jose, you can't go wrong with Mercey Hot Springs.

 The spring water was clear and colorless, but the sulfur smell rises softly, giving a sense of a great hot spring.

-For those who feel that wearing a bathing suit is not very elegant, no matter how good the water is, I recommend the clothing optional area.
+For those who feel that wearing a swimsuit is not very elegant, no matter how good the water is, I recommend the clothing optional area.

 This one was on a wooden deck, fenced in behind the cabins.